-Planning Permits Required: Major Conditional Use Permit with additional findings to expand a Health Care Civic Activity by more than 20-percent/25,000 s.f. in the CN-3 and RM-3 Zones on a site that site exceeds 1 acre in area;

-Regular Design Review to allow construction of a new facility, renovations to existing facilities, and site modifications; CEQA Class 32 Infill Development Project environmental review exemption
+Planning Permits Required: Major Conditional Use Permit to expand a Health Care Civic Activity by more than 20%/25,000 s.f. in the RM-3 Zone on a 1+ acre site; Regular Design Review to allow construction of a new facility. renovations to existing facilities, and site modifications: